-9.8.5.
+9.11.3.
 "Must"

 a.
-If a card ability states that a player "must" do something, then that player is prohibited from deliberately making a choice without the intention of resolving that choice.
-That player is forced to make any decisions necessary to satisfy the requirement, even if it requires the use of other card abilities.
+If a card ability states that a player "must" do something without stipulating how that player must do so, then that player is forced to make any decisions necessary to satisfy the requirement, even if it requires the use of other card abilities.